Fraud Blocker

 • Missing Continuing Education Hours

-One of the most common mistakes that individuals make is not completing the required number of continuing education hours.
-It is important to keep track of your hours and submit proof of completion in a timely manner.
+One of the most common mistakes individuals make is failing to complete the required number of continuing education hours.
+It is important to keep track of your hours and submit proof of completion promptly.
 If you are unsure about the number of hours required, check the Arizona Board of Nursing’s guidelines to ensure you meet the criteria.

 • Inaccurate Work Hours